Skip to main content

 If you complete a master’s or doctorate, you will need to complete a Psychology Board of Australia registrar program to be eligible for endorsement in your chosen area of specialisation.
 Registrar programs require psychologists to complete up to 88 weeks of psychological practice, 80 hours of supervision by a board-approved supervisor and 80 hours of active Continuing Professional Development (CPD).
 The registrar program you complete must be the same area of practice as your APAC accredited degree.
 Once you have completed your registrar program, you can apply for an area of practice endorsement with the Psychology Board of Australia.

-7. Start applying from jobs
+7. Start applying for jobs

 The traditional career pathway for registered psychologists is to apply their skills in health organisations or private practice.
 While this is still a popular choice, psychologists with general registration are just as likely to find themselves in demand from businesses, education institutions, and community organisations, to name just a few.